Offbeatmammal/asp_upload/README.markdown

  friend.
 Most digital cameras, for instance, create a thumbnail that is saved as part of the original image - and this is what the getThumbnailImage will extract for you (rather than create one from scratch).
-As these embedded thumbnails can be as small as 40px by 40px it's often not much use when you want a 100px by 100px thumbnail !
+As these embedded thumbnails can be as small as 40px by 40px it's often not much use when you want a 100px by 100px thumbnail!

-The basic resize algorithms are well understood, and there are lots of those out there just a Google away (although the added restriction of maximum constraints isn't often bothered with) but the biggest issue I had with my original search was finding a sample where the filesize for the thumbnail didn't expand to greater than the original filesize !
+The basic resize algorithms are well understood, and there are lots of those out there just a Google away (although the added restriction of maximum constraints isn't often bothered with) but the biggest issue I had with my original search was finding a sample where the filesize for the thumbnail didn't expand to greater than the original filesize!
-It turns out that in most cases the vital 'rawformat' parameter was being missed from the save... so my example uses that and hopefully stops people being tripped up by this in the future !
+It turns out that in most cases the vital 'rawformat' parameter was being missed from the save... so my example uses that and hopefully stops people being tripped up by this in the future!

 How to use
 ----------